 Dr. Brems integrates yoga, mindfulness, integrative interventions, and self-care in her work as a psychologist, teacher, researcher, mentor, supervisor, consultant, author, administrator, and service provider.
-As an integrative yoga teacher, she incorporates all eight limbs of yoga in her practice and teachings.
+As an integrative yoga teacher and therapist, she incorporates all eight limbs of yoga in her practice, teachings, and therapeutics.
 She grounds her work in yoga psychology based on ancient and modern texts, as well as in current research, especially in psychology, neuroscience, and interpersonal neurobiology.
 She honors trauma-sensitive teaching practices and cultural sensitivity, inclusivity, and humility.
-She encourages individual tailoring of yoga to contexts and needs of each practitioner, offering adaptations and modifications that make yoga accessible to all.
+She encourages individual tailoring of yoga to contexts and needs of each practitioner, offering variations and adaptations that make yoga accessible to all.

-As an essential part of the YogaX Team, Dr. Brems is delighted and honored to share the team’s collective yoga journey and wisdom with new members of the YogaX community.
+As Director of the YogaX Team, Dr. Brems is delighted and honored to share the team’s collective yoga journey and wisdom with all members of the YogaX community.
 Yoga is a great gift of inspiration, humble evolution, intentional living, purposeful social action, and skilled service.
 The opportunity to share and receive this gift widely through mutual practice and training is a dream come true.

 Dr. Freeman has extensive yoga and clinical experience in college counseling, primary care, and community mental health.
 She has led yoga classes, workshops, and trainings in studios, community centers, community mental health settings, on college campuses, in a psychiatric hospital, and a prison.